 We do not stop at the basic example because there is still some room for improvement.
-For example we want to be able to handle late events.
+For example, we want to be able to handle late events.
 Flink also comes with a solution for that real-world issue.
-Let’s assume that we know some events may be late by maximum amount of time e.g 60 minutes.
+Let’s assume that we know some events may be late by the maximum amount of time e.g 60 minutes.
 We just need to set that parameter in our pipeline.
-Flink will keep all windows’ state for that extra period, so that when some outdated events come, we can react to them by updating our aggregates.
+Flink will keep all windows’ state for that extra period so that when some outdated events come, we can react to them by updating our aggregates.

 What else can we ask for?
 A good idea is to shorten the feedback loop.
 We can do that by writing an early firing trigger that will emit each window every few minutes with intermediate results.